Marcin-99/Falling-equations-web-app/README.md

 ***About the project:***

-A game I've had an idea for over a year, combined with typical CRUD functionality.
+A game of my idea, combined with typical CRUD functionality.

 ***Technologies:***
 - Framework: django